yufeizhao/yufeizhao.github.io/gtac/index.md

 **Lecturer:** [Yufei Zhao](http://yufeizhao.com) (see website for contact info).
 Office hours by email appointment

+[Sign up for course email announcements](https://goo.gl/forms/IHD6blF6oyC6FGEP2) ---only needed if you are not officially registered (credit or listen) and would like to receive course-email announcements.

 ## Course description

 The course examines classical and modern developments in graph theory and additive combinatorics, with a focus on topics that connect the two subjects.
 Topics include: extremal graph theory, Szemerédi's regularity lemma and applications, pseudorandom graphs, graph limits, Roth's theorem and Szemerédi's theorem on arithmetic progressions, Gowers uniformity norms, and the Green-Tao theorem.
 The course also introduces students to current research topics and open problems.